htchen/1A2B-in-C-/README.md

 # 1A2B-in-C-

-## For the course "Introduction to Programming (II)" at National Tsing Hua University
+## For "Introduction to Programming (II)" at National Tsing Hua University

 `g++ -std=c++11 guess.cpp -o guess`